Insurance in GermanyThe Checklist for Newcomers 2026

 Tip for Newcomers

 As an employee, you'll typically be automatically enrolled in GKV.
 Your employer handles the registration.
-You just need to choose a health insurance provider (e.g., TK, AOK, Barmer).
-Compare their additional contribution rates first!
+You just need to choose a health insurer (e.g., TK, AOK, Barmer) - compare their supplementary contribution rates first!

 Compare Health Insurance